jimmybyrum/vault.js/README.md

 vault.js
 ===============

-wrapper for localStorage, sessionStorage, document.cookie that sets and gets true values and a abstracted interface to Web SQL
+wrapper for localStorage, sessionStorage, document.cookie that sets and gets true values and an abstracted interface to Web SQL

 #### Demo
 http://jimmybyrum.github.com/vault.js/